Lust: An intense longing for something

 Envy: An insatiable desire for something you don’t have

 It’s hard not to be envious of celebrity’s tight and toned bodies, especially when they’re constantly displayed in the media.
 In reality, however, few people actually look like supermodels.
 In fact, with all the makeup and airbrushing today, even supermodels don’t look like supermodels.
 (Check out this short video to see what I mean!)
 With this in mind, embark upon your next weight loss journey with the goal of being the best you, and forget the unrealistic images that celebrities portray.

-Although 80% of weight loss is diet, it’s still important to participate in regular physical activity to maintain weight loss and overall health.
+Regular physical activity is essential to maintain weight loss and overall health.
 Exercise helps maintain muscle mass and bone density to prevent skeletal problems and ensure mobility later in life.
 It also programs the body to store excess calories as glycogen in the muscles as opposed to fat.
 This, in turn, shrinks the size of fat cells and gives you the toned, lean body that you desire.
 If you have difficulty finding motivation to exercise, try forming a workout group.
 Studies show that groups provide support and camaraderie, which increase the likelihood of you sticking to your exercise plan.

 Pride: Excessive self-esteem; conceit

 Pride may be the biggest diet “sin” of all, as it impairs our ability to ask for help.
 Despite years of failed attempts to get healthy, we resist the urge to seek help.
 However, consulting with trained professionals can be one of the best ways to lose weight.
 Here’s a list of professionals you should consider including on your weight loss team: